Jump to content

 Q: Do you prefer the sea?
 Or the mountain?

 A: I like mountains.
-Although I don’t want to encounter bugs (get bitten), I love to enjoy the scenery and feel a sense of accomplishment from climbing a difficult mountain.
+Although I don’t want to encounter bugs (get bitten), I like to enjoy the scenery and feel a sense of accomplishment from conquering a difficult mountain.

 Q: What is your favourite event in the sports day?